discordjs/guide/guide/interactions/modals.md

 ```
 ## Responding to modal submissions

-The `MessageComponentInteraction` class provides the same methods as the `CommandInteraction` class.
+The `ModalSubmitInteraction` class provides the same methods as the `CommandInteraction` class.
 These methods behave equally:
 - `reply()`
 - `editReply()`
 - `deferReply()`